nsidc/usaon-vta-docs/glossary.md

 * `Version`: This field allows the `analyses` to reflect updates overtime.
 Likely this field will have to be open text so it can match the versioning information that the organization uses.
 * `Persistent Identifier`: A standard way to refer back to the object's source, usually a ROR or DOI

+`Application` objects also include:
+* `Application Performance Criteria`: Text description of what the ideal performance of this data product looks like.

 ## Rated Instance of an Object